-Project Safe Childhood is a Department of Justice initiative launched in 2006 to combat the proliferation of technology-facilitated crimes involving the sexual exploitation of children.
-The threat of sexual predators soliciting children for physical sexual contact is well-known and serious, and the danger of perpetrators who produce, distribute, and possess child pornography is equally, if not more, dramatic and disturbing.
-There is often an international dimension to these crimes such as when offenders travel to victimize children outside of the United States or view live video streams (in addition to recorded still and video images) of children being abused in foreign countries.
+Project Safe Childhood is the Department of Justice initiative launched in 2006 to combat the proliferation of technology-facilitated crimes involving the sexual exploitation of children.
+The threat of sexual predators soliciting children for physical sexual contact is well-known and serious.
+The danger of perpetrators who produce, distribute and possess child pornography is equally dramatic and disturbing.
+There is often an international dimension to these crimes – for example, some offenders travel to victimize children outside of the United States or view live video streams (in addition to recorded still and video images) of children being abused in foreign countries.

-The Department of Justice is committed to the safety and well-being of every child and has placed a high priority on combating sexual exploitation of minors.
-Through a network of federal, state, and local law enforcement agencies and advocacy organizations, Project Safe Childhood attempts to protect children by investigating and prosecuting offenders involved in child sexual exploitation.
+The department is committed to the safety and well-being of every child and has placed a high priority on combating sexual exploitation of minors.
+Through a network of federal, state, local and tribal law enforcement agencies and advocacy organizations, Project Safe Childhood attempts to protect children by investigating and prosecuting offenders involved in child sexual exploitation.

-The Department of Justice expanded Project Safe Childhood in May 2011 to encompass all federal crimes involving the sexual exploitation of a minor, including sex trafficking of a minor and crimes against children committed in Indian country.
-Failure to register as a sex offender offenses now also fall within the reach of Project Safe Childhood.
+The department expanded Project Safe Childhood in May 2011 to encompass all federal crimes involving the sexual exploitation of a minor, including sex trafficking of a minor and crimes against children committed in Indian country.
+Failure to register as a sex offender offenses now also fall within the ambit of Project Safe Childhood.

-Project Safe Childhood is implemented through partnerships including, among others, the following organizations: United States Attorneys’ Offices and the Executive Office for United States Attorneys; the Child Exploitation and Obscenity Section of the Department’s Criminal Division: Internet Crimes Against Children Task Forces; federal law enforcement partners, including the Federal Bureau of Investigation, the U.S. Postal Inspection Service, Homeland Security Investigations, United States Secret Service, and the United States Marshals Service; advocacy organizations such as the National Institute of Justice; and state, local, tribal, and military law enforcement officials.
+Project Safe Childhood is implemented through partnerships with numerous stakeholders, including: U.S. Attorneys’ Offices (USAOs) and the Executive Office for U.S. Attorneys; the Child Exploitation and Obscenity Section (CEOS) of the Justice Department’s Criminal Division, Internet Crimes Against Children (ICAC) task forces; federal law enforcement partners, including the FBI, the U.S. Postal Inspection Service (USPIS), Homeland Security Investigations (HSI), U.S. Secret Service and the U.S. Marshals Service (USMS); advocacy organizations such as the National Institute of Justice; and state, local, tribal and military law enforcement officials.

 Enforcement & Casework

-Under Project Safe Childhood, the number of federal prosecutions involving child sexual exploitation has increased significantly.
-These prosecutions have resulted from an increased number of international, federal, state, and local investigations.
+Because of Project Safe Childhood, the number of federal prosecutions involving child sexual exploitation has increased significantly.
+These prosecutions have resulted from an increased number of international, federal, state, local and tribal investigations.

-Since the beginning of fiscal year 2007, more than 11,447 defendants have been convicted in federal courts of an offense related to the sexual exploitation of a minor.
-These crimes have ranged from production of obscene visual depictions of minors engaged in sexually explicit conduct to receipt, distribution, possession, and/or production of child pornography to the direct physical, sexual abuse of a minor.
+In fiscal year 2014, USAOs obtained 3,248 indictments against 3,422 defendants for offenses involving the sexual exploitation of minors.
+This represents a 31 percent increase in the number of indictments over fiscal year 2010.
+These crimes have ranged from production of obscene visual depictions of minors engaged in sexually explicit conduct to receipt, distribution, possession and/or production of child pornography to the direct physical, sexual abuse of a minor.

-From the launch of Project Safe Childhood through January 2011, more than 3,500 children depicted in child pornography have been identified through enhanced law enforcement coordination, multi-jurisdictional collaborative efforts, and additional contributions by the National Center for Missing & Exploited Children.
+Since the launch of Project Safe Childhood, thousands of children depicted in child pornography have been identified through enhanced law enforcement coordination, multi-jurisdictional collaborative efforts and additional contributions by the National Center for Missing & Exploited Children (NCMEC).

-Since the inception of Project Safe Childhood, the Child Exploitation and Obscenity Section (CEOS), in partnership with the Federal Bureau of Investigation, Homeland Security Investigations, and the United States Postal Inspection Service, has developed and coordinated more than twenty nationwide investigations targeting the production, distribution, receipt, and possession of child pornography by more than 8,000 individuals residing in the United States.
-Many of these cases are prosecuted by United States Attorney Offices throughout the nation, often in conjunction with trial attorneys and additional resources from CEOS.
+Since the inception of Project Safe Childhood, CEOS, in partnership with the FBI, HSI and the USPIS, has developed and coordinated many nationwide and international operations targeting the production, distribution, receipt and possession of child images.
+For instance between fiscal years 2013 and 2015, 14 nationwide operations were conducted, resulting in the investigation of over 2,600 individuals in the United States and generated leads against more than 8,000 foreign suspects.
+Many of these cases are prosecuted by USAOs throughout the nation, often in conjunction with trial attorneys and additional resources from CEOS.

-As part of Project Safe Childhood, the U.S. Department of Justice has collaborated with international law enforcement partners to secure the arrest of child pornography producers and collectors around the world.
-In Operation Delego, for example, the Child Exploitation and Obscenity Section helped identify a global child pornography network and facilitate the arrest of offenders in thirteen countries on five continents.
-Several major international law investigations – such as Operation Joint Hammer and Operation Nest Egg – have successfully dismantled multiple international child pornography organizations.
-In doing so, the Department of Justice has coordinated efforts with international law enforcement agencies such as Eurojust, the judicial cooperation arm of the European Union, to ensure that every available resource is put to use.
-These alliances also ensure that child pornography distributors, collectors, and producers around the world are identified, stopped, and held accountable for their actions.
+As part of Project Safe Childhood, the department has collaborated with international law enforcement partners to secure the arrest of child pornography producers and collectors around the world.
+In Operation Delego, for example, CEOS helped identify a global child pornography network and facilitated the arrest of offenders in 14 countries on five continents.
+Several major international law enforcement investigations – such as Operation Joint Hammer and Operation Nest Egg – have successfully dismantled multiple international child pornography organizations.
+In doing so, the department has coordinated efforts with international law enforcement agencies such as Eurojust, the judicial cooperation arm of the European Union, to ensure that every available resource is put to use.
+These alliances also ensure that child pornography distributors, collectors and producers around the world are identified, apprehended and held accountable for their actions.

-Project Safe Childhood has also been highly effective in arresting and convicting offenders who have traveled or attempted to travel across interstate or foreign borders with an intent to either sexually abuse a minor or engage in other illicit conduct.
+Project Safe Childhood has also been highly effective in apprehending and convicting offenders who have traveled or attempted to travel across interstate or foreign borders with the intent to either sexually abuse a minor or engage in other illicit conduct.
 Many defendants have held positions of public trust – ranging from an elementary school principal to a State Department-affiliated special agent.

 Internet Crimes Against Children (ICAC) Task Forces

-In 1998, the Department of Justice's Office of Juvenile Justice and Juvenile Delinquency Prevention recognized the significant risk of technology-facilitated child exploitation, and developed the Internet Crimes Against Children (ICAC) task force program.
-The purpose of an ICAC task force is to help regional, state, and local law enforcement agencies acquire the knowledge, equipment, and personnel resources they need to prevent, investigate, and stop sexual crimes against minors.
-Congress recognized the value of ICAC task forces in the PROTECT Act of 2008 which authorized the program through fiscal year 2013.
+In 1998, the Justice Department’s Office of Juvenile Justice and Juvenile Delinquency Prevention (OJJDP) recognized the significant risk of technology-facilitated child exploitation.
+In response, OJJDP developed the ICAC Task Force Program.
+The purpose of the ICAC Task Force Program is to help regional, state, local and tribal law enforcement agencies acquire the knowledge, equipment and personnel resources they need to prevent, investigate and stop sexual crimes against minors.

-As of November 2011, there are 61 Internet Crimes Against Children task forces across the country, each composed of federal, state, and local law enforcement agencies.
-These task forces represent more than 3,000 federal, state, and local law enforcement and prosecutorial agencies.
+There are 61 ICAC Task Forces across the country, each composed of federal, state and local law enforcement agencies.
+These task forces represent more than 3,500 federal, state and local law enforcement and prosecutorial agencies.

-Since the program’s inception in 1998, the Internet Crimes Against Children task forces have reviewed more than 280,000 complaints of alleged child sexual victimization resulting in the arrest of more than 30,000 individuals.
+Since the program’s inception in 1998, the ICAC Task Forces have reviewed thousands of complaints of alleged child sexual victimization.
+In fiscal year 2015, ICAC Task Forces conducted more than 54,000 investigations that resulted in the arrest of more than 8,500 individuals.

 Continued Support for Project Safe Childhood Effort

-In July 2006, the Adam Walsh Child Protection and Safety Act (AWA) gave the United States Marshals Service (USMS) three main missions: (1) investigate registered sex offenders who violate the Sex Offender Registration and Notification Act; (2) assist state, local, tribal, and territorial authorities in locating and apprehending non-compliant sex offenders; and (3) identify and locate sex offenders who are displaced as a result of a major disaster.
+In July 2006, the Adam Walsh Child Protection and Safety Act (AWA) gave the USMS three main missions: investigate registered sex offenders who violate the Sex Offender Registration and Notification Act; assist state, local, tribal and territorial authorities in locating and apprehending non-compliant sex offenders; and identify and locate sex offenders who are displaced as a result of a major disaster.
 The USMS instituted the National Sex Offender Targeting Center, located in Arlington, Virginia, to achieve its mission under the AWA in 2009.

-Recent operations have required international law enforcement to use all available investigative measures to overcome offenders’ use of sophisticated technologies, such as anonymizers and encryption.
-United States Attorney Offices work jointly with the Child Exploitation and Obscenity Section's (CEOS) High Technology Investigative Unit to prosecute cutting-edge, nuanced child exploitation crimes.
-CEOS also trains Assistant U.S. Attorneys (AUSAs) and other partners in child exploitation prosecution, publishes a quarterly newsletter, and distributes a case digest to AUSAs and federal agents.
+Recent operations have required international law enforcement to use all available investigative measures to overcome child sexual exploitation offenders’ use of sophisticated technologies, such as anonymizers and encryption.
+USAOs work jointly with CEOS’s High Technology Investigative Unit to prosecute cutting-edge, nuanced child exploitation crimes.
+CEOS also trains Assistant U.S. Attorneys (AUSAs) and other partners in child exploitation prosecution, publishes a quarterly newsletter and distributes a case digest to AUSAs and federal agents.
 CEOS is at the forefront of campaigns aimed at combating international child sex tourism, such as the Innocence Lost Initiative.

-Teams from all 93 U.S. Attorney Offices have attended week-long regional comprehensive training on Project Safe Childhood statutes and policy.
-In addition, national training took place in April 2011 in San Jose, California and attracted approximately 1400 attendees from state, local, non-profit, tribal, international, and federal agencies.
+AUSAs from USAOs across the country are trained annually regarding Project Safe Childhood statutes and policies at the National Advocacy Center in Columbia, South Carolina.
+In addition, national training took place in April 2016 in Atlanta and attracted approximately 1,400 attendees from state, local, non-profit, tribal, international and federal agencies.

 The Future of Project Safe Childhood: Ongoing Challenges

-Project Safe Childhood relies upon the ongoing efforts by and relationships between law enforcement agencies, nonprofit entities (including schools), advocacy organizations, and many others.
+Project Safe Childhood relies upon the ongoing efforts and relationships between law enforcement agencies, nonprofit entities (including schools), advocacy organizations and many others to protect and defend children against sexual exploitation and abuse.
 In order for Project Safe Childhood to continue to fulfill its mission, all partners will need to continue to work collaboratively to keep pace with those who seek to harm any child.